You’ve started a blog! Yeah! I remember that feeling myself!

 He was having a horrible day.
 Your first impression is still there, and it is hard to overcome.

 That is the case with your site.
-When visitors land on your site for the first time, they instantly decide right then if they are going to visit again or not.
+When visitors land on your site for the first time, they instantly decide whether they will visit again or not.
 If they do not like it, they are going to bounce right out, never to return.

 You need to invest in the way your site looks.
 It needs to be professional and efficiently guide the reader to the content they want to read.
 Things to keep in mind with site design include: